My “Why” is to empower you to survive, heal, and thrive

 • Authenticity

-An invitation to come as you are in our therapeutic work together.
-All parts of you are welcome here- to be honored, supported, seen, and validated.
+An invitation to come as you are in our work together.
+All parts of you are welcome here- to be held, honored, supported, and witnessed.

 Featured In